ImperialCardioGenetics/UTRannotator/README.md

 # Usage

-A written document can be found in this [tutorial] (https://github.com/ImperialCardioGenetics/UTRannotator/blob/master/Supplementary_Information.pdf).
+A written document can be found in this [tutorial](https://github.com/ImperialCardioGenetics/UTRannotator/blob/master/Supplementary_Information.pdf).

 ## Basic Usage